The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Franklin County?

-Franklin County, Arkansas has 2 public high schools, along with 2 middle schools and 4 elementary schools.
+Franklin County, Arkansas has 2 public high schools, serving approximately 1,039 students.

 What is the largest school district in Franklin County?